 Historically the Piaroa are known as the most peaceful naturally established society (nation or tribe) in South America, we are on the Peaceful Societies List along with the Amish and the Hutterites who are very well-known for their non-offensive disciplined traditional lifestyles in North America.

 Our pacifism and humility has contributed greatly to the illegal entry into the Piaroa Nation and reduction of our territory.
 Traditionally the Huottüja are a decentralized anarchist society composed of 150+ villages with just as many community leaders.

 The Huottuja Foundation (in formation) is located in the northernmost extreme of the Piaroa Nation because of the economic sanctions and sociopolitical instability in Venezuela since 2013.
-The foundation is being developed to protect the Piaroa culture, customs, futures and traditions in an uncertain destiny as a people that have been under fire and being torn apart by the government and military with dozens of incidents over the past several years resulting in their marginalization and dismantling of our communities and ways of life which will always remain under threat.
+The foundation is being developed to protect the Piaroa culture, customs, futures and traditions in an uncertain destiny as a people that have been under fire and being torn apart by the government, military and mining interests with dozens of incidents over the past several years resulting in their marginalization and dismantling of our communities and ways of life which remain under constant threat.